 This year ISMAR, similar to IEEE VR, will have two different calls for papers.
 This first call will be for submission to the TVCG journal paper track.
 These papers will be published in a special issue of IEEE Transactions on Visualization and Computer Graphics (TVCG).
 The second call for papers will be for submission to the conference proceedings.
 The conference track call for papers and timeline are available on the ISMAR website.
 The conference track submission deadline occurs soon after the journal track notification.

-ISMAR 2021, the premiere conference for Augmented Reality (AR) and Mixed Reality (MR) will be held on October 4-8 in Bari, Italy.
+ISMAR 2021, the premiere conference for Augmented Reality (AR) and Mixed Reality (MR) will be held on October 4-8, 100% virtual.

 ISMAR is responding to the recent explosion of commercial and research activities related to AR, MR and VR by continuing the expansion of its scope over the past several years.
 ISMAR 2021 will cover the full range of technologies from interfaces in the real world to fully immersive experiences.
 This range goes far beyond the traditional definition of AR, which focused on precise 3D tracking, visual display, and real-time performance.
 We specifically invite contributions to advancing all AR / MR / VR technology.